DrMxrcy/ABB-Discord-Bot/README.md

 - `QBITTORRENT_USERNAME`: qBittorrent username
 - `QBITTORRENT_PASSWORD`: qBittorrent password
 - `QBITTORRENT_CATEGORY`: qBittorrent category.
 This is an option env variable.
 Used for organizational purposes.
+- `QBITTORRENT_COMPLETED_PATH`: (Optional) Path where completed downloads should be moved (e.g., /mnt/unionfs/Media/Audiobook/).
+If not specified, files will remain in qBittorrent's default download location.
 - `USE_PLEX`: TRUE or FALSE (If not true, then you can leave the other plex variables blank)
 - `PLEX_HOST`: Plex server address (e.g., http://localhost:32400)
 - `PLEX_TOKEN`: This is your X-Plex-Token.
 Find out how to get yours [here](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).